longturn/freeciv21/docs/Getting/compile.rst

 See the `Fedora Linux Packages`_ section below on the steps to install the components for Fedora Linux

-See the `macOS Packages`_ section below on the steps to install the components for Apple macOS.

-If you are running Windows and want to use the MSYS2 environment and have not set it up yet, then :doc:`do so now </Contributing/msys2>`, before continuing.

-Lastly, if you are running Windows and want to use Visual Studio, you can follow the Microsoft :doc:`Visual Studio </Contributing/visual-studio>` instructions.
-The Visual Studio instructions are self contained.
-You do not need to return here in that case.

 Debian Linux Packages
 =====================